Natural Resources

 Community 1.1 to 1.2

-Long-term excessive livestock grazing without adequate growing season rest will cause this community to shift to the Degraded Native Grass Community.
+Long-term excessive livestock grazing without adequate growing season rest will cause the Reference Community to shift to the Degraded Native Grass Community.
 Prolonged periods of drought will have the same affect.

 Community 1.1 to 1.3

-Interruption of the natural disturbances of herbivory and fire will result in conversion from this community to the Excessive Litter Community.
+Interruption of the natural disturbances of herbivory and fire will result in conversion from the Reference Community to the Excessive Litter Community.

 Community 1.2 to 1.1

-Management practices that include an appropriate stocking rate, and alteration of the grazing/haying regime to provide adequate growing season rest will allow recovery to the Reference Community.
-In the case of prolonged drought, return to the normal precipitation cycle will allow return of the reference community.
+Management practices that include an appropriate stocking rate and alteration of the grazing and haying regime to provide adequate growing season rest will allow recovery to the Reference Community.
+In the case of prolonged drought, return to the normal precipitation cycle will allow return of the Reference Community.

 Community 1.2 to 1.3

-Interruption of the natural disturbances of herbivory and fire will result in conversion from this community to the Excessive Litter Community.
+Interruption of the natural disturbances of herbivory and fire will result in conversion from the Degraded Native Grass Community to the Excessive Litter Community.

 Community 1.3 to 1.1